DUNE/p3s/documents/src/WORKFLOW.md

 the primary key.
 Example of creating a DAG:

 `workflow.py -g myDAG.graphml`

+Unless an explicit name is provided on the command line (see the -h option for a list of possible options) the name of the resulting DAG (template of a future workflow) will default to the root name of the file e.g. _myDAG_ in the example above.

 For a few examples of GraphML files written for p3s please see the directory p3s/inputs.
 In addition to text editors that can be used for editing